For iOS 16, macOS Ventura

 - Jump to message text: performs the equivalent of VO-J

 By default, the Messages app notifies you whenever a new message is received.
-If you want to quickly view a message without opening the app, you can press VO-O to access Notification Center from anywhere in macOS, and find the message by interacting with the notifications list.
+If you want to quickly view a message without opening the Messages app, you can press VO-O to access Notification Center from anywhere in macOS, and find the message by interacting with the notifications list.
 Press VO-Space to open the message in the Messages app, or to send a quick reply, choose the “Show more” action from the Actions menu, interact with the message, type your reply in the provided text field, and press Return.

-If you'd rather not receive notifications for new messages, you can turn off all notifications from the Messages app in System Preferences > Notifications, or you can choose to hide alerts for specific conversations as described earlier.
-To change the sound that is played when receiving a new message, choose Messages > Preferences, (or press Command-Comma) click the general button in the toolbar, and select a sound from the “Message receive sound” popup menu.
+If you'd rather not receive notifications for new messages, you can turn off all notifications from the Messages app in System Settings > Notifications, or you can choose to hide alerts for specific conversations as described earlier.
+To change the sound that is played when receiving a new message, choose Messages > Settings, (or press Command-Comma) click the general button in the toolbar, and select a sound from the “Message receive sound” popup menu.

 Similar to email, iMessage and SMS can be used to send photos, videos, and other files as attachments to messages.
-If you receive an attachment, you can open it, preview it with Quick Look, or save it to the Downloads folder from the contextual menu, accessed by focusing on the attachment and pressing VO-Shift-M.
+If you receive an attachment, you can open it, preview it with Quick Look, or save it to the Downloads folder from the context menu, accessed by focusing on the attachment and pressing VO-Shift-M.